kiLLeen/DNDM/321/README.txt

 To install modified kernel:
 type "./install"
-when the process completes, type "reboot" then select the modified kernel (last option)
+when the process completes, type "reboot" then select the modified kernel (option 2)

 To build test files:
 type "make"